What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Methods

-We require (i) and (ii) to ensure that our observed data functional, denoted in the next section by $\mu(a)$, is well defined.
+We require (i) and (ii) to ensure that our observed data functional, $\mu(a)$, is well-defined.
 Condition (iii) allows us to generalize the conditional mean of the outcome from the study sample to the target population.
-This assumption is less stringent than exchangeability in distribution (i.e, $Y \perp S \mid A, X$), as it does not require the entire conditional distribution of the outcomes to be independent of selection, only their conditional expectations.
-Depending on the factorization of the joint probability of being sampled $(S = 1)$ and belonging to a particular group $(A = a)$, we propose three formulas, which can be estimated using either outcome model–based estimators (i.e., g-computation) or inverse probability weighted estimators:
+Specifically, the weak selection exchangeability assumption posits that the expected outcome, conditional on confounders, $\boldsymbol{X}$, and the exposure/group membership variable of interest, $A$, is the same between the sample and the target population.
+This assumption is less stringent than exchangeability in distribution (i.e, $Y \perp S \mid A, \boldsymbol{X}$), as it does not require the entire conditional distribution of the outcomes to be independent of selection, only their conditional expectations.
+Under survey sampling, this assumption automatically holds when the survey weights fully encode the (known) design and response adjustments.
+Further, when the parameter of interest is a conditional quantity, incorporation of the survey weights will not affect the bias or standard error if the model is correctly specified.
+However, we are interested in ACD, which is a marginal quantity, thus the weighting is needed to standardize to the target population.
+In other words, even though the survey weights adjust for the sampling design, incorporating them into the ACD is necessary to correctly weight the final estimator to generalize and deconfound estimation.
+How the survey weights are incorporated depends on the factorization of the joint probability of exposure/group membership and selection.